Revenue Reverend

 2. The example of C3 illustrated above shows an unidentified purple cachet which may be a cancel or an overprint.
 If it is the latter, I assume it also exists without.

-3. The 5b also exists as a Waterlow printer's sample in orange-brown (see illustration above right).
+3. The 5b also exists as a Waterlow printer's sample in orange-brown as illustrated here.

 4. The 5b and 10b are also known (in issued colours) with Royalist overprints, as shown below.
 These are postage stamps and are listed by Gibbons as SG R58b and R38/a.